 How did you get your stage name?

-What vision of femininity do you represent when you’re dancing on the Crazy Horse stage?
+What kind of a woman are you when you’re on the Crazy Horse stage?

-What’s the first thing you do when you get off stage?
+What’s the first thing you do once you leave the Crazy Horse theater?

-Which scene of the Totally Crazy! show do you think is the most amazing?
+Which scene of the Totally Crazy! show amazes you the most?

 Undress to Kill fascinates me the most.
 It’s one of the rare numbers where we are completely naked and don’t dance, it’s all about stage presence.
 The dancer takes six different poses, each time “clothed” in a different color and light theme.
 The performance has to be extremely precise.
 You need to be at the exact right spot in the dark where the costume is going to be projected, while at the same time embodying an extremely charismatic woman.
 I have to admit, I enjoy this dual challenge of both play and precision.
 And then, Undress To Kill will always remain very special to me, as it was the very first time I was entrusted with a solo performance.